Thought Leadership

 Fintech has developed into a market giant in the past few years.
 With more than 1.7 billion unbanked people worldwide, it has become clear that banking apps are the catalyst to help people get access to funds, remittances, and other services.

-With an abundance of trends and sub-niches they can cover, newcomers to the fintech market are slowly focusing on providing specific solutions to address different user needs.
+With an abundance of trends and sub-niches they can cover, newcomers to the fintech product development are slowly focusing on providing specific solutions to address different user needs.
 While some fintech apps focus solely on offering gift cards, remittance payments, and BNPL services, others are creating a multitude of services as part of one ‘super-app’.

 If you are planning to develop a new fintech app or add a digital wallet or payments element to your existing platform, one of the first things you should consider is what niche or sub-industry you are interested in targeting, so you can focus on solving a specific problem for a group of users.